Spoortisatenahalli/docker/README.md

 ** This project Explains the list of trainess who has expertise in the perticular domin with the yaer of Experience.
 **

+** It also Includes the option to Download the list of the users which are present in the file , we can also edit the details Manually or by Passing values

+** Project also enriched with Filter, Edit, Delete, Export Options which is Helpfull in identifying the right candidate